 - The Servomotor may momentarily emit a sound or vibrate the first time the servo is turned ON after the Servomotor is connected to the machine.
 This sound is caused by setting the automatic notch filter.
 It does not indicate a problem.
-However, if this sound or vibration continues, manually set a function to suppress vibration(e.g., a notch filter). - Set the mode to 2 in Fn200 if a 13-bit encoder is used with the moment of inertia ratio set to x10 or higher. - The servomotor may vibrate if the load moment of inertia exceeds the allowable load value.
-If vibration occurs, set the mode to 2 in Fn200 or lower the adjustment level.
+However, if this sound or vibration continues, manually set a function to suppress vibration(e.g., a notch filter). - The servomotor may vibrate if the mass of the load is 30 times greater or more than that of the servomotor in the mass ratio. - If vibration occurs, set the mode to 2 in Fn200 or lower the adjustment level.